Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Energy Estimate and Local Well-posedness

 We finally complete the energy estimate for (\ref{EQSymm}), and prove local well-posedness of the original system (\ref{EQ}).
 For simplicity, we sketch the proof of local well-posedness for small amplitude solutions.
-Since the argument is rather standard, we will omit much of the details.
+Since the argument is rather standard, and all the key estimates are already done in \cite{ABZ2011}, we will only present in detail the parts that are different from \cite{ABZ2011}; for those that are identical to \cite{ABZ2011}, we will directly cite the corresponding Lemmas from \cite{ABZ2011} and show how they aid our proof.